piepieonline/QuickEntityEditorPieMod/README.md

 1. Right click the entity in the tree view.
 2. Select 'Game Comms' > 'Highlight'

+### Getting entity information
+Included in the extension is a list of all default TEMPs, with their known properties and pins (both inputs and outputs).
+There are a few ways that this information is exposed in the extension:
+* Right click the entity in the tree, and select 'Show Help'.
+The dialog that appears will show a WIP list of all properties and pins.
+* When editing a template instance in the text editor:
+  * Unknown properties will be have an orange underline
+  * After an existing property, add a comma and press Ctrl-Space.
+If there are more properties that aren't set, a list of valid options will appear.
+  * When adding a new event, after '"onEvent": ' press Ctrl-Space.
+This will list known events.

 ### Watch pins occur in realtime
 1. Click the entity with the event you care about in Tree View
 2. Open Pie Graph View